-The directors of the Corporation from time to time are granted options to purchase Common Shares pursuant to the Corporation's Share Option Plan.
+The directors of the Corporation may from time to time be granted options to purchase Common Shares pursuant to the Corporation's Share Option Plan.
 See "Description of Equity Based Compensation Plans - Share Option Plan".
-The term of options granted to the directors is six years and they vest fully 12 months after the anniversary date of the grant.
-During the year ended December 31, 2012, no options were granted to directors.
-The aggregate value of the Common Shares of the Corporation owned, directly or indirectly, or controlled or directed, by the directors as at December 31, 2012 was \$58,795,120.
+The term of options granted to the directors is six years and they fully vest on the 12 month anniversary of the date of the grant.
+Options have not been granted to directors since 2010.
+The aggregate value of the Common Shares of the Corporation owned, directly or indirectly, or controlled or directed, by the directors as at December 31, 2014 was \$72,031,127.